 I’m sharing a bunch of ideas this time.
 Mainly because I want you to have a lot of ideas to choose from depending on the age of your kids, your location, weather, etc.)

-LESSON for Pioneer Day (Choose the ones that fit for your family)
+LESSON for Pioneer Day (Choose the ones that fit for your Primary class)

 - Explain what Pioneer Day is.
 Why is the history of these remarkable people so important?